-One of the best ways to prepare for your upcoming American Association of Medical Assistants certification (AAMA) is by taking CMA practice tests.
-The CMA medical assistant exam is used to certify that canidates have the knowledge and skills to perform the duties required of a medical assistant.
+Use our free CMA practice tests (updated for 2020) to prepare for your upcoming American Association of Medical Assistants certification (AAMA) exam.
+Studying with actual CMA questions and answers will help you pass the exam.
+The CMA medical assistant exam is used to certify that candidates have the knowledge and skills to perform the duties required of a medical assistant.
 The CMA exam has 180 question on various Medical Assistant job functions.

 Listed below are our free CMA practice tests.
-Our practice tests offer full answers and explanations to help you understand the content.
-By taking practice tests, you will be able to focus on ares you need to improve on.
+Our sample tests offer full answers and explanations to help you master the material.

 CMA Practice Tests from Test-Guide.com